20 DIY Halloween Decorations

 6 / 20

 If you’ve got an eyesore spot in your yard then putting in this frightening feature might be easier because it involves digging a hole.
 Once the hole is dug, add in a light, a pallet and some fake hands and you’ve got one of the spookiest yards on the block.
-Once you’re done using pallets to frighten people, use them to create a serene scene by making mini pallets that float.
-Add a candle to the top for a tranquil evening.
+After Halloween, reuse the pallet to create a side table.

 7 / 20